How Do I Become a Construction Manager?

 Step Six: Achieve Advanced Certification (Optional, Timeline Varies)

 Further certification isn’t a requirement for construction managers, but it can solidify one’s place as an established, equipped, and engaged professional.
 Adding an advanced credential also can lead to greater hiring opportunities, higher earnings potential, and more chance to network with other professionals in the field.
 These advanced certifications stack, too, meaning that pursuing one doesn’t preclude the pursuit of another, and holding a combination of credentials may further bolster a construction manager’s opportunities.

 The AIC offers an advanced credential as a certified professional constructor (CPC), and it’s designed for experienced and established professionals.
 Applicants need to provide four years of qualifying work experience since earning their associate constructor (AC) credential, two years of which must have been in managing construction work.

 To earn this certification, applicants need to take a 175-question, four-hour exam that covers: project scope development; employment practices; working relationships; construction start-up and support; construction resource management; construction cost control; project closeout; construction risk management; and ethics.
-The AIC provides a free study guide for this exam.
 Once the credential has been earned, it will need to be maintained by completing 32 hours of continuing professional development in each two-year recertification period.